21 Comments

 It really is.
 Thanks for your lovely comment--I think managing loved ones with dementia is an issue we can all relate to.

-Neurodivergent Hodgepodge's avatar
+NeuroDivergent Hodgepodge's avatar

 You really are a blessing.